zombierzn/vungle-resources/iOS-resources/IDFA-Autoscan.md

 # IDFA- Autoscan

-### What is Autoscan?
+### What is Autoscan (and IDFA)?

 In April 2014, Apple released a new feature called [Autoscan](http://techcrunch.com/2014/04/11/apple-developers-must-now-agree-to-ad-identifier-rules-or-risk-app-store-rejection/).
 Upon submission to the App Store, this scanner will verify that your app complies with the guidelines outlined in the [iOS Developer Library](https://developer.apple.com/library/ios/documentation/AdSupport/Reference/ASIdentifierManager_Ref/ASIdentifierManager.html).

+In case you're unfamiliar, IDFA is "a temporary device identifier used by Apple devices.
+It provides device identification while giving end users the ability to limit the device/consumer information accessed by advertisers or apps." -[Techopedia](http://www.techopedia.com/definition/29032/identifier-for-advertisers-ifa-ifda)

 ### Why does it concern you?

-Many developers had their app rejected by Apple due to an error titled "Improper Advertiser Identifier Usage".
+Apple's submission process now uses Autoscan, as well as a section on the submission form, to check apps for proper IDFA usage.
+Following the recommendations in this document will ensure that your implementation of the Vungle SDK is compliant with Apple's guidelines.
+If you don't follow these tips, your app could get rejected due to an error titled "Improper Advertiser Identifier Usage".

 ### How is Vungle handling this?